How I Revived a Garden Table

 To make the painting I gathered useful bits and pieces as I went, but if you would like to do something similar you could collect the bits and pieces in advance.
 See the list below.

-The melamine was already removed in one corner and I had decided to leave the rest in place.
+The melamine was already removed in one corner and I decided to leave the rest in place.

 The bare corner was to be the sea, and needed plenty of paint to seal it.
 Starting with viridian green I squeezed paint directly on the surface and spread it with a palette knife about halfway round.
 Ultramarine was applied at the opposite end of the bare section and blended where it met the green.